Our story

 Will holding a frame full of honey

 I then got a Facebook message from a lady named Deb (Hi Deb!).
 She asked me if I could make her lemon flavoured honey.
 She said it was because she didn't like the taste of regular honey but she really like the benefits.
-The experimenting began.
+Let the experimenting began.
 I tried about ten different recipes and it came out ok.
 She liked it, so I made more and worked on perfecting it.
-I'm now at recipe 18ish and it is out of this world!
+I'm now at recipe 18 ish and it is out of this world!
 The flavour ideas kept coming.
 I thought we'd try a spicy honey (because I love it on pizza) and cinnamon honey for toast.
-They were also delicious.
+They were also really delicious.
 We got a request for lavender and made that.
 We had a start to a real flavour line up on our hands.
-We now have 11 solid flavours and keep coming out with seasonal ones.
+We now have 12 solid flavours and keep coming out with seasonal ones.
 That spring I decided I wanted to try and sell 10000 jars of honey.
 I didn't know how I was going to do it but I was sure going to try.

 I decided to start applying for markets because we had over 1000lbs of honey to sell and why not get it out there.
 We found ourselves a cool communal commercial kitchen space, got ourselves into the market circuit and haven't stopped.
-We will keep going and going until we can't go anymore.

 Will and I at a market